April 24, 2012

 But they might as well, at least for the next few weeks.

-Shawn at the Cafe Hon in 2006.
+Shawn at Cafe Hon in 2006.

 After all, following a week or two of speculation over his visit to Cafe Hon for his Kitchen Nightmares show, well known TV chef Gordon Ramsay is completing his visit to Baltimore.
 This visit was highlighted by yesterday's announcement that Denise Whiting has given back her trademark on the word "hon", which, as her annoucements usually do, has yielded mixed responses from the general public.